bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CableSegmentTypeFeeder/Documentation.md

-Properties of conductors used in energy railway domain.
+Properties of conductors used as feeder line.